vocdoni/developer-portal/docs/get-started/02-Voting Types/intro.md

 transforms a unidimensional array (a vote, e.g., `[1,4]`) into a bi-dimensional array of results (e.g., `[[2,5]]`).

 The interpretation of results is done on the user side, which receives the results from the SDK.
 The SDK provides metadata about the election to facilitate understanding of the results.
-More details on interpreting results can be found , [here](/protocol/ballot#vocdoni-results-interpretation).
+More details on interpreting results can be found, [here](/protocol/ballot#vocdoni-results-interpretation).

 Here's a simple example to demonstrate how the result array can be interpreted in different ways, depending on the